niplav/site/range_and_forecasting_accuracy.md

-Im am incredibly indebted to the Long-Term Future Fund, who gave me enough money for this project that I could justify to my parents that I wasn't wasting my time, and to fund my [cryonics membership](./considerations_on_cryonics.html) for the year on top of that.
+Im am incredibly indebted to the Long-Term Future Fund, who gave me enough money for this project that I could justify to my parents that I wasn't wasting my time, and to pay my [cryonics membership](./considerations_on_cryonics.html) for the year on top of that.